biodunfoluso/LITA-CAPSTONE-PROJECT-1/README.md

 - SQL
 - Power Bi

+## ACTIVITY CARRIED OUT

+  * Downloading the sales data table on various tools used.

+ - using pivot table for summarisation,and pivot chart for visualisation on Excel.
+- Writing queries on SQL to provide result for the findings.
+Data transformation,
+- Data cleaning,viewing data status on column quality,column profile,column distribution.
+Column calculations and measure,and data visualisation on power Bi.

+## SUMMARY FOR EACH TOOL USED

+  From Ms. Excel analysis, the following pivot tables were prepared for the summary of the sales data.

+   * Total sales by product--- pivot table 2

+ *Total sales by Month---   Pivot table 4

+ *Total sales by Region---Pivot table 6

+*Average sales by product--- Pivot table 8

+*Top selling product by sales--- Pivot table 16

+*Top selling product by quantity---Pivot table 20

+And their visualisation.,

  MySQL was used to justify the sales data questions and the following queries were executed to provide action output to the given findings.
 See the screenshots [downloaded here]https://canvas.instructure.com/eportfolios/3286997/entries/12091330/files/SZKICNHXSLTtnRFDIaKXZvMLnO5xVBnDgNXyO1p6

 ### SUMMARY OF THE FINDINGS